MicrosoftDocs/quantum-docs/articles/provider-support-quantinuum.md

 ### 1.1	Contacting technical support within Quantinuum

 To create a support request with Quantinuum, submit an incident report via email to <a href="mailto:QCsupport@quantinuum.com">QCsupport@quantinuum.com</a>.
 The on-call engineer will respond within the appropriate SLA (Table 2).
 Note that only incident reports that contain all of the following information will notify the Quantinuum team and have the appropriate SLA resolution window.
-Reports without the necessary information will not trigger this response.
-All requests must be provided in the English language and will be answered in the English language.
+Reports without the necessary information do not trigger this response.
+All requests must be provided in the English language and are answered in the English language.

 _Table 1: Support contact information and standard operating hours_